Nkozi Hospital: Location

 The hospital is about 48 km, by road, southwest of the town of Mpigi, where the district headquarters are located.
 The geographical coordinates of Nkozi Hospital are: 0°00'09.0"N, 32°00'59.0"E (Latitude=0.002490, Longitude=32.016381).

 Overview

 During the Uganda-Tanzania War, which toppled Idi Amin, the hospital received extensive damage to buildings and equipment.
 The X-ray unit damaged during that war was replaced in 2007 through a donation from the Government of Japan.

 The hospital is owned by the Roman Catholic Archdiocese of Kampala.
 It is accredited to the Uganda Catholic Medical Bureau and is managed by the Sisters of Immaculate Heart of Mary Reparatrix.
-The hospital, as of December 2004 was staffed by three doctors who performed surgeries, clinical assistants, midwives, nurses, nursing assistants, and other support staff, totaling 107 people.
+The hospital, as of December 2004, was staffed by three doctors who performed surgeries, clinical assistants, and had an overall staff of 107 including midwives, nurses, nursing assistants, and other support staff.
 In addition, the hospital serves as the teaching hospital for students pursuing the Master of Science in Health Services Management degree at Uganda Martyrs University, also in Nkozi.